Our Skoolie Solar System Setup & Wiring

 - Tool Set: https://amzn.to/3lSAJqZ

-Full disclosure guys, some of these are affiliate links meaning we may get a commission if you buy something after clicking.
+Full disclosure guys, some of these are affiliate links, so we get a commission if you buy something from the list.
 As an Amazon Associate we earn from qualifying purchases.
 Not much, but something.
-This is really important – we only link to tools and materials we actually used and highly recommend.
-This is one way we help offset our project’s operating costs.
+This is really important: we only link to tools and materials we actually used and highly recommend.
+We do these guides completely for free, so these links are the only way we get a little something back (except for the satisfaction of knowing we helped you build your dream skoolie, of course!)

 Best Batteries for an Offgrid Solar Setup